What is a Backlink? How does it work? Where to get Backlink?

 Backlinks, also known as incoming links, inbound links, inlinks, and inward links, are incoming links to a website or web page.
 In basic link terminology, a backlink is any link received by a web node (web page, directory, website, or top level domain) from another web node.

-Inbound links were originally important as a primary means of web navigation; today, their significance lies in search engine optimization, or commonly called SEO.
-The number of backlinks is one indication of the popularity or importance of that website or page (for example, this is used by Google to determine the PageRank of a webpage).
+Google to determine the PageRank of a webpage).
 Outside of SEO, the backlinks of a webpage may be of significant personal, cultural or semantic interest: they indicate who is paying attention to that page.
 SEO is the art and science of obtaining top positions on Google for sires, and is certainly included in the discussion concerning producing relevant backlinks that push the site higher in the searches.

-Search engines often use the number of backlinks that a website has as one of the most important factors for determining that website’s search engine ranking, popularity and importance.
 Google’s description of their PageRank system, for instance, notes that Google interprets a link from page A to page B as a vote, by page A, for page B. The key to the whole process is to create relevant backlinks.
 Too often people will attempt to spam their way to success with a site.
 This is totally an unneeded, and unwanted process.
 People should be keenly aware that overdoing on the search engines is one of the chief causes for no success on those searches.
 Knowledge of this form of search engine rankings has fueled a portion of the SEO industry commonly termed link spam, where a company attempts to place as many inbound links as possible to their site regardless of the context of the originating site.

 Websites often employ various search engine optimization techniques to increase the number of backlinks pointing to their website.
 Some methods are free for use by everyone whereas some methods like link baiting requires quite a bit of planning and marketing to work.
 Some websites stumble upon “link baiting” naturally; the sites that are the first with a tidbit of ‘breaking news’ about a celebrity are good examples of that.
 When “link bait” happens, many websites will link to the ‘baiting’ website because there is information there that is of extreme interest to a large number of people.
 Gaining good solid traffic and readers to websites is key.
 Creating professional, yet easy to read sites is a process that most people will simply not spend their time working on.
 They had much rather take the pushbutton approach to marketing, and from personal experience, most times this will lead to dismal failure in promoting businesses.